 “Domestic Violence” includes conduct that constitutes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Florida or where the violence occurred, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of Florida or where the violence occurred.
 The University need not prove domestic violence under the standards of criminal law to find a violation of this Regulation, as this Regulation is not subject to criminal rules of procedure or proof.

+“Education Program or Activity” includes all locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the Title IX prohibited conduct occurred, and any building owned or controlled by a student organization that is officially recognized by the university (such as a fraternity or sorority house).

 “False Report” means making a materially false statement in bad faith in the course of proceedings under this Regulation.
 For example, a False Report includes providing materially false information during an investigation in bad faith, or misleading University officials in proceedings involving alleged violations of Sexual Misconduct through materially false information in bad faith.
 UNF takes the accuracy of information very seriously and a false report of Sexual Misconduct may have severe consequences.
 A good-faith complaint is not considered a False Report, even if the case is dismissed or the Respondent is not found responsible.

-“Fondling” is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

-“Force” is the use or threat of physical violence and/or emotional or psychological manipulation to gain sexual access.
-Force includes threats, implied threats or intimidation, and coercion that overcomes free will or resistance to gain consent.

-“Formal Complaint” is a document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that University investigate the allegation of sexual harassment.
+“Formal Complaint” is a document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the University investigate the allegation of sexual harassment.
 At the time of filing a formal complaint, a Complainant must be participating or attempting to participate in the University’s education program or activity.
-A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail using the contact information in this Regulation, or by using the online form found at https://cm.maxient.com/reportingform.php?UnivofNorthFlorida&layout_id=70.
+A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail using the contact information in this Regulation, or by using the online form found at www.unf.edu/otcr/.

-As used in this definition, the phrase “document filed by a Complainant” means a document or electronic submission (such as by electronic mail or through the University’s online form) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the formal complaint.
+As used in this definition, the phrase “document filed by a Complainant” means a document or electronic submission (such as by electronic mail or through the University’s online form) that contains the Complainant's physical or digital signature or otherwise indicates that the Complainant is the person filing the formal complaint.
 Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party.

-"Grievance Process” for purposes of this Regulation refers to all or a part of the process of reporting of Sexual Misconduct, filing of a Formal Complaint, investigating, holding a hearing, reaching a determination of responsibility, deciding any appeals, and imposing discipline or providing remedies (if any).
+"Grievance Process” for purposes of this Regulation refers to all or a part of the process of reporting of Sexual Misconduct, filing of a Formal Complaint, investigating, holding a hearing, reaching a determination of responsibility, deciding any appeals, and imposing discipline and providing remedies (if any).